BenLiu983/Diabetes_Prediction_Deployment/README.md

 ![image](https://user-images.githubusercontent.com/64850893/146965415-3a7a8ca6-f3b7-48f3-8ebf-75b29ab6d583.png)

-Imbalanced dataset, will upsample later.
+* It is an imbalanced dataset and we will upsample later.

 ## 5.5 Outcome vs Glucose